ChadAHall/Data/Python Data Wrangling/README.md

 Udacity Data Wrangling project.
 XML format converted to JSON, uploaded to MongoDB and queried using PyMongo.
+ProcessMap function provided by Udacity for final conversion.